Professional/Short course Science Communication: Masterclass

-Online registration for the Autumn 2017 course will open two months before the course start date.
-Your application will be reviewed within two weeks of submission and you will be informed via email whether you have been allocated a place on the course.
-At this point you will need to pay the associated fees (until the fees are paid, your registration is not confirmed).
+Applications will be reviewed within two weeks of submission and you will be informed via email whether you have been allocated a place on the course.
+At this point, you will need to pay the associated fees (until the fees are paid, your registration is not confirmed).

-Please note: That only registrations for a named individual will be accepted, ie it is not appropriate to book a generic place on behalf of an institution, and decide at a later date which member of staff will be allocated to attend.
-This is because in our experience the eligibility criteria and session preferences relate to the individual, and not the institution.
+Please note: Only registrations for a named individual will be accepted, ie. it is not appropriate to book a generic place on behalf of an institution, and decide at a later date which member of staff will be allocated to attend.
+This is because, in our experience, the eligibility criteria and session preferences relate to the individual, and not the institution.

-If you are unable to attend this year's Masterclass and would like to be kept informed of future opportunities, please register your interest by sending a short email to the address below.
+If you are unable to attend the next masterclass and would like to be kept informed of future opportunities, please register your interest by emailing firstname.lastname@example.org.